What Does a Personal Trainer Wear?

 Stay Away from Controversial Clothing

 Trying to be funny or making a political statement with a t-shirt could really backfire.
-A slogan on the shirt might really turn off potential or even current clients.
-Certain illustrated t-shirts might even be so inappropriate to the point of absurd.
+A controversial slogan on a shirt has the potential to turn off potential or current clients.
+Certain illustrated t-shirts might even be so inappropriate that you will be asked to leave the gym you are renting space from.

-Maybe you have even seen people wearing zombie apocalypse fashion.
+An example of what to avoid is wearing apparel that celebrates trending television shows.
+Maybe you have seen people wearing zombie apocalypse fashion.
 Living dead TV shows draw big audiences these days.
 So, specialty companies put out oddball zombie apocalypse t-shirts to cash in.
-The shirts might look fine at a horror movie convention, but they create a real world nightmare when worn by a personal trainer.
+The shirts might look fine at a horror movie convention, but they create a real-world nightmare when worn by a personal trainer.

 Don’t make the mistake of wearing anything that causes harm to your business.
 A basic t-shirt with a solid color displaying the name of the designer is enough.
 A basic t-shirt causes no trouble.
 So buy a number of them.
 Keep them clean, too.